ShubhiJain67/LeetCode/README.md

 LeetCode 1046 : Last Stone Weight (32_Easy)

 LeetCode 1190 : Reverse Substrings Between Each Pair of Parantheses (22_Medium)

+LeetCode 1310 : XOR Queries of a Subarray (52_Medium)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)